Update: The Call for Proposals (Oct. 15 – Dec. 1) is now Closed.

 Do presenters receive any remuneration?

-Yes, presenters whose proposals are accepted receive a $50 registration credit as an honorarium.
+Yes, as stated above, presenters whose proposals are accepted receive a $50 registration credit as an honorarium.
 Our Registration Chair will give you a coupon code to type in when you register for the Conference that will deduct $50 from your cost.

-We look forward to seeing you in National Harbor, Maryland!
+We look forward to seeing you in Oxon Hill, Maryland!

 The HNS2019 Conference Board